pegi3s/auto-p2docking-docs/source/evoppi_querier_options.rst

 For EvoPPI database details please see https://link.springer.com/article/10.1007/s12539-019-00317-y and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10561075/

-For **Bos taurus** the following options are available for these parameters (please note, that you should copy the quotation marks):
+For **Bos taurus** the following options are available for these parameters (please note, that you should copy the quotation marks.
+If multiple databases are to be declared they must be separated by ";" (for instance, "BioGRID;HINT binary_all"):

 - **evoppi_q_intdb**